-In the previous versions, we had CSS based tooltips, which was creating some UI/UX issues for smaller devices and long texts.
-In the latest version, we have implemented a JS-based tooltip, and it will work on all devices and give improved user experience.
+In the previous versions, we had CSS-based tooltips, which was creating some UI/UX issues for smaller devices and long texts.
+In the latest version, we have implemented a JS-based tooltip, and it will work on all devices and give an improved user experience.

 Translation Files Loading

-We had some issues to load translation file for some sites, It could not render the translated strings.
+We had some issues loading translation files for some sites, It could not render the translated strings.
 We have fixed that and it will load the appropriate language file for your selected language.

 We have improved all integrations and added filter hooks for developers so they can now add/remove/alter data from the intended API calls.
 Please check src/integrations/PROVIDER_NAME/Bootstrap.php -> notify() method to get more details.